zeroc-ice/ice-builder-xcode/README.md

 ### Xcode Build Rule

 To use Ice Builder for Xcode you must create a custom build rule in your Xcode project.
-The following settings are good starting point; however, you may need to modify them depending on your project's needs.
+The following settings are a good starting point; however, you may need to modify them depending on your project's needs.

 * __Process__: `*.ice`